-\wpq{This algebraic manipulation is just introduced and does not lead to anything.
-This is the main contribution of debiased contrastive learning that uses this to compute expected value w.r.t. $\sE_{c_x}$ with samples from $\sD$ and $\sD_{c_x}$.
-But if we mention this rationale, this essentially introduces the debised contrastive learning work in the problem setup.} In computer vision applications, the number of classes is large and $\rho(c_x)$ is likely to be small for any $c_x$.
-Thus using $\sD$ instead of $\sE_{c_x}$ for sampling negative examples is reasonable.
+In many computer vision data sets, the number of classes is large and the false negative rate $\rho(c_x)$ is likely small for any data point $x\in\sX$.
+Thus, using $\sD$ instead of $\sE_{c_x}$ to sample negative examples is reasonable.
 Moreover, it is natural to assume that all classes are equally (un)likely.
 Unfortunately, neither assumption is true in the healthcare setting.
-In clinical image sets, the probability of common pathologies in a randomly chosen image is not negligible and moreover, common pathologies appear an order of magnitude more frequently than uncommon ones.
-Debiased contrastive learning~\citep{chuangDebiasedContrastiveLearning2020} addresses the former problem by modifying the optimization function to explicitly account for the chance of false negatives uniformly across classes. \wpq{this is a lot of justification in methods that should go into introduction?} We build on that formulation to address the latter challenge by introducing class-specific modified contrastive loss.
+In clinical image data sets, the probability of encountering common pathologies in a randomly chosen image is not negligible.
+Furthermore, common pathologies appear much more frequently than rare ones.
+Debiased contrastive learning~\citep{chuangDebiasedContrastiveLearning2020} addresses the former problem by modifying the optimization function to explicitly account for the chance of false negatives uniformly across data points.